KDE/kweathercore/README.md

 # LibKWeather

 ## Introduction
-Get weather forecast and alerts anywhere on the earth without worrying about low level thing.
+Get weather forecast and alerts anywhere on the earth easy.
-LibKWeather provides you a highly abstracted library for anything related to weather.
+LibKWeather provides you a highly abstracted library for things related to weather.

 Features:
 * Get local weather forecast.